GlobalFishingWatch/pipe-vessels/README.md

 * `pipe_vessels.postgres_instance`: CloudSQL postgres instance where the tracks are published to.
 * `pipe_vessels.postgres_connection_string`: Connection string for the postgres database to publish the tracks to.
 * `pipe_vessels.postgres_table_tracks`: Table in postgres to publish the tracks to.
-* `pipe_vessels.postgres_table_vessels`: Table in postgres to publish the segment-to-vessel mappings to.
 * `pipe_vessels.elastic_server_url`: ElasticSearch server to push vessel information to.
 * `pipe_vessels.elastic_server_auth`: ElasticSearch authentication information for the server.
 Should be in `user:password` format.
 * `pipe_vessels.elastic_index_alias`: ElasticSearch index alias to push information to.